srihegde/TreasAR-Hunt/README.md

 # TreasAR-Hunt
 Code template for an augmented reality based treasure hunt game

-This repository contains the reference to the assets and scripts of the augmented reality based treasure hunt game, which we call TreasAR Hunt.
+TreasAR Hunt is a treasure hunt game developed using Unity 2018.3.6f1 and Vuforia for AR operations.
+This repository contains the reference to the assets and scripts of the augmented reality based treasure hunt game.

 ## Instructions